robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 `get_variables` can also take arguments, which facilitates changing what variables actually are created.
 Arguments to the function are set just as any other arguments for a Python function.
-When `taking variable files into use`_ in the test data, arguments are specified in cells after the path to the variable file, and in the command line they are separated from the path with a colon or a semicolon.
+When `taking variable files into use`_, arguments are specified after the path to the variable file, and in the command line they are separated from the path with a colon or a semicolon.